 |Bicycling: BMX or Mountain||39 min|

-Cycling can be an affordable and efficient way to get exercise and to lose weight.
+Cycling can be an affordable and efficient way to get in some exercise and lose weight.
 With the added bonus of being an environmentally friendly form of transport, bike riding to and from work or to the grocery store can be a great way to reach your daily exercise goals.
-If you are looking at using a bicycle as your main form of exercise, a good way to start is by riding for 45 minutes at a moderate intensity.
+If you are looking at using a bicycle as your main form of exercise, a good way to start is by riding for 45 minutes at moderate intensity.
 This will burn approximately 500 calories per cycling session, setting you on track to meet average weekly exercise goals.

 - Every Massage Tool You Need for the Entire Body

 - The 11 Best Massage Guns for Your Post-Workout Recovery

 - 11 Magnesium-Rich Foods That Are Super Healthy